scaratozzolo/scaratozzolo.github.io/Bookmarklets/README.md

 ## Work-Clicker.js

 Are you at work?
 Can you not click the big cookie?
 This script will automatically click the big cookie once every 50 milliseconds.
+You can also press a variety of keys to buy products from the store.

 `javascript:(function(){s=document.createElement('script');s.type='text/javascript';s.src='https://scaratozzolo.github.io/Bookmarklets/Work-Clicker.js?v='+parseInt(Math.random()*99999999);document.body.appendChild(s);})();`

+* 1 - Clicker
+* 2 - Grandma
+* 3 - Farm
+* 4 - Mine
+* 5 - Factory
+* 6 - Bank

+*Note: All numbers are referring to the number keys at the top of the keyboard, not the numpad*

 ## Add-Table-Hover.js